Natural Sciences (Physical)

 The key to the Natural Sciences degree structure is that it provides students with choice and flexibility, not only at the start of the course, but also as it develops.

 For admissions the subject is divided into Physical and Biological strands, but once admitted students are free to choose study options across the Physical and Biological sciences.
+Teaching and assessment of Biological and Physical courses is significantly different and most students admitted to study one strand will select the majority of courses from that strand in the first year.

 What you'll study